 Planned absences are used to log when a student will be absent from school and can be used to choose a pre-fill mark that will automatically populate in the registers.

-We advise you to log planned absences before or after the registration period begins to make sure the marks pull through to the register.
+We advise you to log planned absences before the registration period begins to make sure the marks pull through to the register, or after registration has already been taken.
 You're able to record planned absences after the morning registers because planned absences can be used to amend attendance marks.
 Any planned absences logged that cover past registers will change the marks to the planned absence Pre-fill mark.

 If you want registers to be pre-filled with the right attendance code when a student is off school, you'll need to log a planned absence with a pre-fill mark.